richmahn/en_tn/1ch/05/intro.md

 This chapter records the descendants of Jacob's sons who lived east of the Jordan River: Reuben, Gad and Manasseh.

-This chapter indents some of the lines of 5:4-10, 14 because they are long lists.

 ## Links: ##

 * __[1 Chronicles 05:01 Notes](./01.md)__